 Incentive Amount:

-It depends on your home's location and what type of panels you're installing.
-Hooper can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.
+It depends on where you live and the kind of panels you plan to use.
+Hooper can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Hooper, the average amount someone can save is $1,047 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

 Some frequently-used types of home solar panels in Hooper include polycrystalline, monocrystalline and thin-film.
-Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Ask your local provider about which solar panels they work with.
+Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
+Talk with your local provider about what kinds of solar panels they work with.